3D scanning solutions

 Introduction

-This type of scanner was designed specifically to rapidly and accurately capture the human bodies in three dimensions, and obtain the data about their shape, proportions. and different measurements faster and easier than traditional manual methods.
-Developed in the late 1980s, 3D body scanning technologies were initially introduced as a response to the growing needs of the apparel industry to improve the fit of their ready-to-wear garments.
+Developed in the late 1980s, 3D body scanners were initially introduced as a response to the growing needs of the apparel industry to improve the fit of their ready-to-wear garments.
 Today, they are widely used in many spheres from sports to healthcare as a quick and accurate way to gain quantitative and qualitative information about the evolution of the human body.

-Let’s see how different 3D body scanners work and what tasks they can handle in more detail.
+Let’s see in more detail how different 3D body scanners work and what tasks they can handle.

 How do 3D body scanners work?

-With all that in mind, all today’s 3D body scanners can be grouped in three categories:
+With all that in mind, today’s 3D body scanners can be grouped into three categories:

 Handheld 3D body scanners